Join Us in Changing a Veteran's Life

 - $150 gives one hour of full representation, every hour counts!

 - $50 Opens the door for one more veteran referral

 For every $1 that you gave, CVLC generated approximately $15 in tangible benefits for veterans recovering from homelessness and mental illness!

 CVLC generally sees a 20% increase in veteran evictions during the winter months!
 The statistics are alarming and keeping veterans housed is one of CVLC’s top priorities at this time of year.
 As we prepare for the holidays, your donations can help many veteran families facing eviction and help prevent homelessness.

-For far too many veteran families, winter and the holiday season means their risk of eviction increases.
-As we are all celebrating holidays too many of CT’s most vulnerable veterans are wondering where they and their children will be sleeping.
+For far too many veteran families, winter means their risk of eviction increases.
+Too many of CT’s most vulnerable veterans are wondering where they and their children will be sleeping.

 - Half of all our housing cases are in the winter months